knn90/Switcher/README.md

 ![](/Switcher.gif)

+##Bug Found:
-##Bug Found: Create issue or pull request please
+Create issue or pull request.
+Please!!!!

 ##License:
 Nothing special, just do what you need to